Palestinian PM: Israel must face consequences over planned West Bank annexations

 An EU spokesman in Jerusalem declined comment on Shtayyeh’s remarks but pointed to an earlier statement from EU foreign policy chief Josep Borrell which said that annexation, “if implemented, could not pass unchallenged”.

-Without giving details, Shtayyeh said the Palestinians submitted a counter-proposal to Trump’s plan to the Quartet of Middle East mediators - the United States, Russia, the European Union and United Nations.
+Shtayyeh said the Palestinians submitted a four-and-a-half page counter-proposal to Trump’s plan to the Quartet of Middle East mediators - the United States, Russia, the European Union and United Nations.

+The proposal included a demilitarised Palestinian state with “minor border modification wherever it is needed” and exchanges of land equal “in size and volume and in value - one to one”, Shtayyeh added.

 The Palestinians have declared agreements with Israel void in protest against annexation.
 Shtayyeh said his government’s rejection of taxes collected by Israel on its behalf meant salaries would not be paid to some 130,000 public workers.